Curriculum 2000 |

 Pupils should be taught to:

-• measure, mark out, cut and shape a range of materials
+- measure, mark out, cut and shape a range of materials, and assemble, join and combine components and materials accurately

-• use simple finishing techniques to improve the appearance of their product, using a range of equipment
+- use finishing techniques to strengthen and improve the appearance of their product, using a range of equipment including ICT

 Make

-• select from and use a range of tools and equipment to perform practical tasks [such as cutting, shaping, joining and finishing]
+- select from and use a wider range of tools and equipment to perform practical tasks, such as cutting, shaping, joining and finishing, accurately

 Evaluating processes and products